By FLORIDA BAPTIST WITNESS

 Meanwhile, a Senate committee unanimously passed a bill (SB 1036) extending foster care to age 21 to avoid simply throwing out some kids who still feel they need some protection.

-“I’m in foster care because I was sexually abused for four or five years by my father, so interacting with people can be really difficult for me,” Manushka Gilet told the Senate Appropriations Subcommittee on Health and Human Services.
-“And it’s scary to know that in just a few months, I’m going to be 18 and I’m just going to be – alone.”
+“I’m in foster care because I was sexually abused for four or five years by my father, so interacting with people can be really difficult for me,” Manushka Gilet told the Senate Appropriations Subcommittee on Health and I’m just going to be – alone.”

 Gilet was speaking for the bill extending foster care to 21.
 If it passes, foster kids could still “age out” of state care at 18 if they choose, but they could also stay.
 The bill now goes to the Senate floor.